 The report should also make a reference to the section of the management letter with regard to the related audit observation number and the action taken or planned to be taken to address and conclusively correct the issues underlying the qualification.
 A definition of audit opinions is provided in Annex 4.

 F. The Audit Report and Management Letter

-The TOR should clearly indicate the expected contents of the audit report and management letter and the topics/areas to be covered by the auditors.
+Expected contents of the audit report and management letter and the topics/areas to be covered by the auditors.

 Audit Report - VERY IMPORTANT